Skip to main content

 Experts advise that a topical antioxidant like a Vitamin C serum helps with the look of dark spots when applied on a regular basis.
 Because Vitamin C interferes with melanin production (and provides so many other benefits for the skin!), keeping a bottle of this antioxidant-rich skin care product on hand is another essential step for preventing hyperpigmentation.

 With this guide on the whys and hows of hyperpigmentation, we’re confident that you can even your skin tone and treat any pesky spots.
 Do you suffer from dark spots?
-Tell us in the comments below and join the conversation on social media.
+Visit your nearest Eminence Organics Spa Partner to get a personalized skin care consultation.

 This article was originally written in June 2017.